-For a 4-entry hardware call stack, the performance overhead of SCRAP is just over 1% on the average and it is less than 6% for all benchmarks as shown in Figure 10.
-This includes the overhead of stalls due to CT cycles as well as the overhead of the overflow of the hardware shadow stack.
-We used a hardware shadow stack of size four entries.
+For a 4-entry hardware buffer of the secure call stack, the performance overhead of SCRAP is just over 1% on the average and it is less than 6% for all benchmarks as shown in Figure 10.
+This includes the overhead of stalls due to CT cycles as well as the overhead of the overflow of the hardware call stack buffer.